igorls/comfyui-node/README.md

 The SDK ships two pooling layers:

-- **`WorkflowPool` (new, event-driven)** – Manages its own queue (pluggable adapters), emits per-job events with consistent job ids, and handles smart failover / retry without depending on the ComfyUI server queue depth.
+- **`WorkflowPool` (new, recommended)** – Manages its own queue (pluggable adapters), emits per-job events with consistent job ids, and handles smart failover / retry without depending on the ComfyUI server queue depth.
 Ideal for multi-tenant services or when integrating with Redis/BullMQ/RabbitMQ backends.
 - **`ComfyPool` (legacy)** – Weighted, in-memory scheduler that delegates most coordination to the ComfyUI queue.
 Useful for lightweight scripts or when you need backwards compatibility with earlier SDK versions.

 ### WorkflowPool Snapshot